Mo-Abdelhameed/Julia-Random-Forest-Classifier-Template/README.md

 ### Preparing your data

-- If you plan to run this model implementation on your own regression dataset, you will need your training and testing data in a CSV format.
+- If you plan to run this model implementation on your own classification dataset, you will need your training and testing data in a CSV format.
 Also, you will need to create a schema file as per the Ready Tensor specifications.
 The schema is in JSON format, and it's easy to create.
 You can use the example schema file provided in the `schema` directory as a template.

 ### To run locally (without Docker)